stnguyen90/appwrite-function-proxy/README.md

 ## 💁‍♀️ How to use

 - Deploy using the button 👆
-- Configure the `APPWRITE_ENDPOINT` environment variable
+- Configure the following environment variables:
+  - `APPWRITE_ENDPOINT`: Appwrite endpoint
+  - `APPWRITE_PROJECTS`: comma separated project IDs to allow using this proxy